SteveRoss2023/KewlKidsOrgMobile/Docs/DEVELOPMENT_WORKFLOW.md

 The app on your phone will automatically reload when you save changes.

+**Note:** Hot reload works most of the time, but sometimes you need to manually reload:
+- Press `r` in Metro terminal for a quick reload
+- Shake phone → "Reload" for a manual reload
+- Press `shift+r` in Metro for a full reload (clears cache)
+- Some structural changes (like changing component modes) may require a manual reload

 ## When You Need to Rebuild

 You only need to rebuild and reinstall when you change: